nyxcharon/tiled/README.md

 *Why continue development on the java version?*

-I use the java version of tiled in my own work, and is a very vital part of another project I work on, the [erebos](http://blackbox-software.org/erebos) game engine:
+I use the java version of tiled in my own work, and is a very vital part of another project I work on, the [erebos](http://blackbox-software.org/erebos) game engine.